 Saturdays and Sundays: I’d like to say I completely check out from business on the weekends, but unfortunately that’s not the case; it’s hard to have a set “quittin’ time” when you blog for a living, and there’s always more stuff to do.
-Particularly on Saturdays, I’ll answer emails and take care of administrative stuff while the kids are napping during the day and/or at night after they’ve gone down to bed.
-If I’m working on a particularly hard writing project, I’ll go to a nearby cafe to work so the kids don’t bother me.
-I try not to do that very often though.
+Particularly on Saturdays, I’ll answer the snail mail we receive and take care of administrative stuff while the kids are napping during the day and/or at night after they’ve gone down to bed.

-The rest of the weekend is dedicated to doing stuff around the house, hanging out with the fam, and church on Sunday.
-I’m trying to implement a regular “Tech Sabbath” where I don’t use any of my devices at all on Sundays – which is amazingly rejuvenating…when I can swing it.
+The rest of the weekend is dedicated to working out, doing stuff around the house, hanging out with friends and family, and church on Sunday.

 Do You Have a Writing Ritual?

 I’m a big believer in rituals to aid in creativity and productivity.
 On days dedicated to writing, I begin my workday by saying a prayer, rubbing my lucky talisman, and by writing out by hand the first two paragraphs from Jack London’s “In a Far Country.”
 I try to write in 45-minute bursts and then take a break for 15 minutes.
 I have to listen to music when I’m writing.
 No lyrics.
 If I’m writing heavy stuff, like the most recent Manhood Series, I listen to my thumos soundtrack that consists primarily of the soundtracks from Gladiator, Braveheat, The Last of the Mohicans, and Explosions in the Sky.
+I’ve also been using [email protected] a lot lately during my writing sessions.
+It provides a scientifically optimized playing list for focus.
 If I’m writing something fun and light, I’ll listen to Les Baxter or some big band music.

 What’s the Typical Workflow for an AoM Article?